24

 MOULIS

-Maucaillou offered excellent nose of black fruit with depth and intensity.
-Sappy and chewy on the palate, full-bodied and with persistent fruity aftertaste.
+Maucaillou offered an excellent nose of black fruit with depth and intensity.
+Sappy and chewy on the palate, full-bodied and with a persistent fruity aftertaste.
 Probably the best effort ever from this property.
 Kudos!
 92p

-Chasse Spleen followed closely after Macauillou and Poujeaux with slightly more tannic approach and firm finish.
+Chasse Spleen followed closely after Macauillou and Poujeaux with a slightly more tannic approach and firm finish.
 90-91p.

 MARGAUX